TangentFoxy/os-setup/ReadMe.md

 - `desktop`: Creates a `.desktop` file to put a program in the menu.
 Must contain `name`, `path`, `exec`, `icon`, and `categories`.
   - See [Recognized desktop entry keys](https://specifications.freedesktop.org/desktop-entry-spec/latest/recognized-keys.html) for what these values should have.
   - See [Registered Categories](https://specifications.freedesktop.org/menu-spec/latest/category-registry.html) for what categories are valid.
 - `cronjobs`: Creates cron jobs.
-Each job must be a schedule, script, and whether or not it needs to be run as root.
+Jobs are tuples containing a schedule, script, and whether or not it needs to be run as root.

 ---